-If the vehicle is started and the advanced key is not in the vehicle, the vehicle will not restart after it is shut off and the ignition switch is turned to the lock position.
+If the vehicle is started and driven away while the advanced key is not in the vehicle, the vehicle will not restart after it is turned off and the ignition switch is turned to the Lock position.

-If the advanced key is detected within operational range, the operation indicator light located in the instrument cluster flashes momentarily.
+· If the advanced key is detected within operational range, the operation indicator light on the transmitter flashes momentarily.